saquer0716/AnzTask-Android/Documentation/intro/problem_analize.rst

 Module Structure
 ================

 In terms of code resistibility, isolated function should be put into modules for local library distribution or remote distribution through Maven.
-Networking part should be considered to be maintained a separated project or module.
+Networking part should be considered to be maintained in a separated project or module.

 Design Pattern
 ==============